Deepbaran/Dice-Roller/README.md

 # Dice-Roller
 A simple dice roller application created in Android Studio using Java.
-This project was created for learning the fundamentals of Android Development
+Created using:
+- Java
+- Android Studio